 I'm a journalist with more than a decade of experience working primarily for print and online publications in the U.S. Midwest and West.
 I specialize in telling vivid, thoughtful stories about the mystery and curiosity of lost people, places and things.

 I've climbed a mountain to look for a mummy cave.
 I've been threatened with a lawsuit by a Hells Angel biker.
-I've been booted from interviewing Donald Trump (he told his people, 'this won't be a good one,' after a question he didn't like.).
+I've been booted from interviewing Donald Trump (he told his people, 'this won't be a good one,' after a question he didn't like).
 I annoyed Barack Obama when I interviewed him, too.
 I've ridden a motorcycle to ruins in Egypt and helped train women journalists in Yemen -- taking a different way home every day to avoid kidnapping.
-While I mainly work in the written word, I've done interviews both for local, national and international TV and radio.
+While I mainly work in the written word, I've done TV and radio interviews both for local, national and international TV and radio.

 Interested in my work?
 Got an idea for how we can work together?
 Contact me.

 Want to connect with me via social media?